SERG-Delft/delftswa/2022/index.md

 <a id="schedule"></a>

-## Course Schedule (Tentative)
+## Course Schedule

 The course will be taught in _hybrid_ mode:

-- Lectures will be on campus with a limited capacity of at most 75.
-Students who enrolled via the [Queue System][queue] can participate in first come first served base, with a maximum of 75.
+- Lectures will be on campus ~~with a limited capacity of at most 75.
+Students who enrolled via the [Queue System][queue] can participate in first come first served base, with a maximum of 75~~.

-- Lectures will be streamed as well -- details will be made available on Mattermost.
+- Lectures will also be streamed via Zoom -- details will be made available on Mattermost.
 We will also do our best to record the stream.
+Remote students can participate via the chat.

 Lecture rooms include
 [EWI Boole] (Wednesday),